Overview of the Book of Corinthians

 The church reflected its surroundings (society)

 Normally, a church reflects the society in which it exists, even if it is to some extent.
-This is because believers that form it originate from the same.
+This is because the believers who form it originate from the same.
 And this was no different with the church at Corinth.

-Therefore, the numerous problems that the church in Corinth faced and reported to Paul, had their origins in the life of the city of Corinth.
-For example, sexual looseness which manifested as gross, unashamed immorality, was considered normal in city life of the Corinthians.
+Therefore, the numerous problems that the church in Corinth faced and reported to Paul had their origins in the life of the city of Corinth.
+For example, sexual looseness, which manifested as gross, unashamed immorality, was considered normal in the city life of the Corinthians.
 That is, strict morality was foreign (new) to the Gentiles in the city.
 To them, immorality was a virtue, not a sin.

 Additionally, their idolatry was closely linked to their immorality.
 They worshipped many gods that were equal to the many temples that dotted Corinth, and their worship ceremonies involved the practice of sexual rites, which fueled sexual immorality.